 Use the LBTT calculator to work out how much tax you’ll pay.

 You will not pay the extra 4% ADS if the property you’re buying is replacing your main residence and that has already been sold.

 If you have not sold your main residence on the day you complete your new purchase you’ll have to pay ADS.
 This is because you own 2 properties.

 You can apply for a refund if you sell your previous main home within 18 months.
 See how to claim an ADS refund.

-For more information on ADS see legislative guidance LBTT10001 - Additional Dwelling Supplement (ADS).
+For more information on ADS see guidance - The Additional Dwelling Supplement (ADS) general guidance